jorgedb98/SBI/complex_assembler/doc.md

 This file holds part of the protein Q14653 which is Interferon regulatory factor 3 (IFR3, here chain D) in combination with a DNA double-strand (chain E and F).

-As mentioned under the section describing the command option stoichiometry file, the user has to provide the stoichiometry in a different format than for the protein-protein complex.
+As mentioned in [2.2 File Format](#fileformat), the user has to provide the stoichiometry in a different format than for the protein-protein complex.
 This is because for complexes including DNA, the stoichiometry file consists of the name of the sub complexes and the number of times they shall be included in the final model.
 For this example, the optional stoichiometry file provided contains the following lines:
 ```
 P05412:1
 P15336:1